fraulyoner/minimalist-analog-clock/README.md

 # Minimalist Analog Clock

-This little library provides a CSS file to display a simple minimalist analog clock.
+This little library provides a CSS only solution to display a simple static analog clock.

 ![Minimalist Analog Clock](minimalist_clock.png)